Enec0De/pydsadoc/docs/source/tree/avl.rst

 The AVL tree is somewhat more difficult than other data structures, so there are some implementation details to be shown.
+These methods mainly form the basics of the :py:meth:`AVL.insert` and :py:meth:`AVL.remove` operations described above.

 .. rubric:: Methods for Maintaining Balance